Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 In recent years, it has been found that the risk of developing a number of diseases depends not only on the degree and duration of obesity, but also on the nature of the distribution of fat in the body.

-To determine the type of obesity, it is necessary to determine the waist / hip index (WHI).
+To determine the type of obesity, it is necessary to determine the waist/hip index (WHI).

-• moderately increases with a waist circumference of 80 cm or more - in women, 90 cm or more - in men;
+• increases moderately with a waist circumference of 80 cm or more in women, 90 cm or more in men;

-• increases sharply with a waist circumference of 88 cm or more - in women, 102 cm or more - in men.
+• increases sharply with a waist circumference of 88 cm or more in women, 102 cm or more in men.

 Table - Biologically active substances secreted by adipose tissue: